dr4g0n369/IPFSify/README.md

 # IPFSify

-A Decentralized Audio Streaming Platform
+*Stream Your Tunes, Own the Experience: Decentralized Music Streaming Powered by IPFS & Web3.*
 ## Overview

 **IPFSify** is a cutting-edge decentralized audio streaming platform that leverages the power of IPFS (InterPlanetary File System) and Web3 technology.
 The backend is built with **Express.js**, while the frontend is crafted with **React.js**.
 Users can stream, upload, and like songs on the IPFS network, ensuring a seamless and decentralized music experience.